d3/d3/api/index.markdown

 select, selectAll, filter, data, empty, node, classed, style, property, text, html, append, insert, remove, sort, on, transition, call.

+#####each(function)#####
-**each**(function): Call _function_ for every item in the bound dataset.
-The function is invoked with two arguments: the bound data and the index of the bound data.
+Call _function_ for every element in the selection.
+The function is invoked with two arguments: the bound data for the element and the index of the bound data.

+#####attr(name, value)#####
-**attr**(name, value): Set the attribute named _name_ to _value_ on the selected elements. _name_ is XML namespace aware. _value_ can be one of three things:
+Get or set the value of the attribute _name_. _name_ is XML namespace aware. _value_ can be one of four things:

+-   empty: get the value of the attribute for the first element in the selection
--   empty: remove the attribute
+-   null: remove the attribute
--   constant: set the attribute to the supplied value
+-   constant: set the attribute to the supplied value for each element.
--   function: set the attribute to the result of invoking the function for each item in the selection.
-The function is invoked with two arguments: the bound data and the index of the bound data.
+-   function: set the attribute to the result of evaluating the function for each element in the selection.
+The function is invoked with two arguments: the bound data for the element and the index of the bound data.

 #### d3.transition